 How are the total GPA and last 45-hour GPA calculated?

 If only one school has been attended, the total GPA usually will be on the transcript.
 If you have multiple transcripts, the credit hours for each course must be multiplied by the numerical value of each grade (see back side of transcript), added up and divided by the total number of credits.
 The last 45-hour GPA is calculated in the same way except that only the last 45 credits are included.
 Include all courses/credits in the semester in which the 45th hour falls.
 You may then have more than 45 hours, which presents no problem.

 Does Penn Vet interview applicants being considered for admission?

 Yes, interviews are held on Fridays beginning in January and running into February.
 They are approximately one half hour in length with a member of the Admissions Committee.
 Interviews are very important to us because we want every student being considered to visit our campus, talk with our students and meet some of our faculty.
 It's an opportunity to see and learn in person what Penn Vet offers.

 Are scholarships available for incoming students?

 Recruitment Scholarships are used to help secure extraordinary students who will be important to Penn Vet and the Veterinary profession.
-Successful applications will illustrate high success in veterinary school, have a plan for the future that has begun to be acted upon and looks globally in practicing veterinary medicine.
+Successful applicants will illustrate great potential in veterinary school, have a plan for the future that has begun to be acted upon and looks globally in practicing veterinary medicine.
 While grades and test scores may be important, they are not the deciding factor in the selection process.